 Takeaway #3: Use conditional logic to ask better questions

-Another tactic used is conditional logic (a feature in LeadFormly) to hide/display certain questions to certain users.
+Another tactic used is conditional logic to hide/display certain questions to certain users.
 For example, if someone said they were a beginner trader, we wouldn’t ask them which trading platform they prefer, as it’s unlikely they’d have one.
 For someone who answered that they were an expert, this is an important question to ask.

 While this sounds like common sense, most forms ask the same cookie-cutter questions to every user.
 Conditional logic allows you to capture more information on users, while segmenting them better, by asking the most relevant questions to different audience segments.